 Chris Beardshaw’s Arthritis Research UK garden, mapped out out his personal journey in coping with rheumatoid arthritis was a marvel.
 Positioned on a rather undesirable sliver of Main Avenue, his design incorporated three elements; the ‘Veiled garden’, the ‘Lucid garden’ and the ‘Radiant garden’, reflecting the different stages in the journey of a patient diagnosed with arthritis.
 Three stunning sculptures, uber sophisticated hard landscaping features, including a remarkable glass structure (built with the assistance of DIY Emergency’s very own Nick Knowles), and generous plantings of colourful Echium pininana, Euphorbia ‘White Swan’, Lupinus ‘Masterpiece’, Escholtzia californica, Angelica archangelica, and Papaver sonniferum, made this a very attractive formal, yet delicate garden.

-Much publicised, Jinny Blom’s Sentebale Forget-Me-Not Show Garden did what it said on the tin.
-Forget it, one cannot.
-A stranger to Lesotho I may be, though very much the product of 17 formative years in Kenya, I found Blom’s design a poor African pastiche, and about as accurate a representation as Herge’s ‘Tintin in the Congo’.
+Much publicised, Jinny Blom’s Sentebale Forget-Me-Not Show Garden, admittedly, was not a favourite.
+A stranger to Lesotho I may be, though very much the product of 17 formative years in Kenya, I found the design more of an African pastiche.
 Just as the African landscape is diverse, Lesotho’s landscape confounds expectations of an ‘African’ landscape yet sadly the design went no further than the stereotypical ‘garden with hut’.
 Africa is rich in culture, art, people and staggering geographic beauty, the source of inspiration for many.
 Picasso’s cubist movement was inspired by the Kuba cloths of Central Africa, and the masks from the Dan region.
 Surely more original inspiration could have been found in the landscape, the people and the art of Lesotho?
-Blom admitted to have committed the school girl error of submitting the design prior to having visited Lesotho, which is unfortunately rather evident.
-To her credit, the planting to the left of the garden was charming, but the rest was not particularly inspiring.
-Also, one couldn’t fail but notice the convenient white boards that appeared on press day to allow, the Royal and celebrity visitors to actually get into and around the garden.
-Seems that having paths through the garden, was a bridge too far.
+To Blom’s credit, the planting to the left of the garden was charming, but the rest I did not particularly inspiring.

 Noel Kingsbury wrote a rather marvelous post recently, in which he outlined his reasoning for giving RHS Chelsea a miss this year.
 Kingsbury argues that the show is no longer about garden design or gardening anymore, rather ‘a big media event’ and Blom’s garden is unfortunately a testament to that.
 More press coverage than any other garden (with a little help from Prince Harry), yet the reasoning is questionable.